huanggnep/gitskills/readme.txt

 Creating a new branch is quike.
 Creating a new branch is quick and simple.
 Creating a new branch is quick & simple.
-This is a new update.
+This is a new and secend update.
+Secend update.